 Note: This graph is a count of all WA samples positive for a common respiratory virus other than influenza reported by PathWest.
 Rhinovirus detections have increased since July 2024.
 This reflects a change in laboratory testing scope which has increased the number of Rhinovirus tests performed and does not necessarily reflect increasing incidence of this virus.

-In the past week, the number of COVID-19 notifications to the Department of Health increased to 459 notifications (Figure 9).
+In the past week, the number of COVID-19 notifications to the Department of Health decreased to 235 cases (Figure 9).